chihebchebbi/mkdocs-base/docs/index.md

 * Check content
 * Add Image courtesy and credits
-* check credits and reference links
+* check credits and reference links from old posts